homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 It's a very simple setup that writes each track to one of the stereo channels.
 This way I could spare any code for mixing.
 This will cause a 100% stereo separation, which probably drives anyone insane using headphones.
-For the sake of saving some precious bytes, this has to do.
+For the sake of saving some precious bytes, this has to do, though.
 Note, that I also do not use any curly brackets in the for loop, instead I make one large statement separated by commas.
 Again, this is another little byte saver.

-### Converting the Data back to Music
+### Converting the Data Back to Music

-The demo code contains the note array again as a list of frequencies and two strings containing indexes to that array as base35 encoded numbers.
+The demo code contains the note array  as a list of frequencies and two strings containing indexes to that array as base35 encoded numbers.
 When I go through the characters of a string, I can determine the frequency for the current track position: